Driver who hit Girl Scouts, killing four, was 'huffing' chemicals, police said

 Treu was arrested Saturday afternoon after police said he ran into Girl Scouts members around 11:40 a.m. while they were doing community service on County Highway P in Lake Hallie, a village in Chippewa County northeast of Eau Claire.

-Seven children and five adults, all wearing green safety vests, were in a ditch on the side of the road picking up trash at the time of the crash, police said.
+Seven children and five adults, all wearing green safety vests, were in a ditch on the side of the road picking up trash, police said.

-Three Girl Scouts members were killed along with a parent.
-Police identified the victims as Jayna Kelley, 9; Autumn Helgeson, 10; Haylee Hickle, 10; and her mother Sara Jo Schneider, 32.
+The three Girl Scouts members killed were identified by police as Jayna Kelley, 9; Autumn Helgeson, 10; and Haylee Hickle, 10; the parent killed was Haylee's mother, Sara Jo Schneider, 32.

 A fourth girl was injured and taken to the hospital in critical condition.
 Police said Monday she is now in stable condition.
 The Lake Hallie Police Department said the girls were members of Troop 3055 in Chippewa Falls.